latticejs/lattice/CONTRIBUTING.md

 2. If target module has peer dependencies, those should be installed as mentioned in *1*.

 Now modules are linked and local changes can be seen instantly.

+## Troubleshooting

+### Cleaning the project

+Sometimes, after a major change in the source is preferable start with a new clean repository: `git clean -xdf`

+> Remember that you are going to lose your unversioned files.